-- 6.11 The reflective statement should be supplemented with the following items of evidence: - External Examiner reports (for the last 3 years) - Current Course metrics used as part of the annual monitoring process. - Continuous Improvement/Annual Monitoring reports (for the last 3 years) - Staffing Overview Form normally one per course - Mapping to PSRB requirements (if appropriate) - Apprenticeship standards (if appropriate) - Apprenticeship Employer Feedback (if appropriate) - 6.12 Links to the evidence base can be provided to the internal panel members via the University's on-line systems.
+6.11 The reflective statement should be supplemented with the following items of evidence:

+External Examiner reports (for the last 3 years)

+Current Course metrics used as part of the annual monitoring process

+Annual Monitoring reports (for the last 3 years)

+Mapping to PSRB requirements (if appropriate)

+6.12 Links to the evidence base can be provided to the internal panel members via the Universities on-line systems.
 The Panel Chair should determine which evidence base external advisers should be sent.
-It is normally advisable to send at minimum the external examiner reports and responses. - 6.13 A summary of the staff overview is required as part of the revalidation process.
-A template is available via Quality and Standards which summarises the balance of the course team, this should be supplemented by staff CV's.
+It is normally advisable to send at minimum the external examiner reports and responses.

-Communication of Changes
+Schedule of changes

-6.14 The communication of changes clearly articulates to the panel the planned changes for Re-validation, as well as serving as the final drafts to be communicated to applicants and students.
-It is important for example if a mode of study is being withdrawn this is clearly articulated so the necessary action can be taken to ensure accurate published information and communication to applicants and current students, likewise, changes of module titles, new modules, modules being replaced will be communicated to applicants and registry in order to make changes in the system.
-The accuracy of these documents is therefore crucial.
+6.13 The schedule of change document clearly articulates to the panel the planned changes for Re-validation.
+This forms an important basis for the panel understanding the deliberate enhancements and planned changes being proposed, as well as forming the basis of further communication to applicants, students and changes required for example on the University web pages.
+It is important for example if a mode of study is being withdrawn this is clearly articulated so the necessary action can be taken to ensure accurate published information and communication to applicants and current students.